showdownjs/showdown/README.md

 ShowdownJS project also provides seamlessly integration with AngularJS via a "plugin".
 Please visit https://github.com/showdownjs/ngShowdown for more information.

+## Integration with TypeScript

+If you're using TypeScript you maybe want to use the types from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped/tree/master/showdown)

 ## XSS vulnerability

 Showdown doesn't sanitize the input.
 This is by design since markdown relies on it to allow certain features to be correctly parsed into HTML.